-|Notification Schemes||Only notification schemes used in exported applications are included.|
+|Notification schemes||Only notification schemes used in exported applications are included.|

-|Resource Roles||Only resource roles used in exported resources are included.|
+|Resource roles||Only resource roles used in exported resources are included.|

-|Security Roles||Only security roles used in exported processes, notification schemes, and version statuses are included.|
+|Security roles||Only security roles used in exported processes, notification schemes, and version statuses are included.|

-Take into account that you cannot export a process version in the following instances:
+You cannot export a process version in the following instances:

 - If the version invokes another process that has already been deleted.